 Think you won’t be able to stick to your Disney Vacation Budget once you arrive at Disney.
 Your worry is valid.
 This is why we’ve broken down all the Disney Vacation budget costs before.
-And shared a bunch of money saving tips.
+And shared a bunch of money-saving tips.
 Because we too have been guilty of arriving home realizing we probably shouldn’t have spent as much as we did!
 And wondering where it all went wrong.
 So, how do you fix this?
-You can stick to your Disney Vacation Budget with a little help up front.
-Here’s our top tips to make sure your Disney vacation is budget friendly.
+You can stick to your Disney Vacation Budget with a little help upfront.
+Here are our top tips to make sure your Disney vacation is budget-friendly.

 How to Stick to Your Disney Vacation Budget

-Make it Cheaper By Visiting in Off Peak Times
+Make it Cheaper By Visiting During Off-Peak Times

 Have at least one Park-Free day